sfc-aqua/quisp/README.md

 states have incurred rather than the full state.
 However, unlike QEC simulators, QuISP supports non-Pauli errors, in a limited fashion.

-If you are unfamiliar with the research literature, see "Learning more", below.
+If you are unfamiliar with the research literature or the terminology above, see "Learning more", below.

 ## Installation requirements